 Your program will enable you to develop your ability to think and write critically while exploring the past, present, and future of society.
 You will have the opportunity to gain an appreciation for the diversity and importance of the languages, art, works of literature, music, and religions of the world.
 You can also choose to delve into relevant issues and themes including law, gender, national identity, and technology.
 Many programs also explore the nature and influence of human behavior.
 Our Music and Dance programs engage you in artistic development, creative expression, and scholarly discipline.

-Bachelor of Science degrees are offered as either a BSc or BSc (Honours).
-They both require the completion of 20.0 full course equivalents (120 credits) and can be completed in four years of full-time study.
+The Bachelor of Arts degree is offered as either a B.A. or B.A.
+(Honours), both requiring the completion of 20.0 full-course equivalents (120 credits) and normally four years of full-time study.

 Your Faculty and Major